Life Cycle Assessments (LCA)

 This documentary has some politically charged language but is a great way to allow students to develop the skills necessary to tease opinion from fact.

-Once students watch the documentry, they select three or more “surprising” facts that were presented to investigate further and then write a letter to MS. Leonard, where they present, with refernces, their findings.
+Once students watch the documentary, they select three or more “surprising” facts that were presented to investigate further and then write a letter to MS. Leonard, where they present, with references, their findings.

 The Environmental Protection Agency